Are these hikes truly beautiful, or are you pulling our leg?

 What’s the schedule of an average day on pilgrimage?

-In general, we’d like to be done walking each day by 2:00pm in order to avoid the hottest part of the day and so we can enjoy the day’s destination.
-That means we’re at breakfast by 7:00 and out the door by 7:45-8:00am.
+Pilgrims are free to head out at any time, but we suggest being out the door by 8:00am.
 Everyone walks at their own pace, so the slower walkers among us aren’t rushed even as the fastest among us are not held back.
-Around 11:00 we stop for lunch, either outdoors with sack lunches we’ve prepared or indoors at a restaurant along the way.
-At around 2:00 we check into our accommodation for the night, have a rest, do laundry as needed, and then branch out to explore the town’s cafes, museums, castles, churches and shops on our own.
-If there’s no restaurant available on our itinerary for the following day we also shop for food for our sack lunches.
-Italians never dine before 7:30pm, so just before we’ll have a short briefing about the next day’s adventure and then will shared a relaxed dinner at that hour.
-Afterward we either head to our rooms or enjoy conversation until we’re ready for bed.
+You’ll probably want to stop around 11:00 for lunch, either outdoors with sack lunches you’ve prepared or indoors at a restaurant along the way.
+It’s nice to be done walking by around 2:00, when it’s time to check into your accommodation for the night, have a rest, do laundry as needed, and then branch out to explore the town’s cafes, museums, castles, churches and shops on our own.
+If there’s no restaurant available on our itinerary for the following day you will also want to shop for food for your sack lunch.
+Italians seldom dine before 7:30pm, so just before you’ll have a short briefing about the next day’s adventure and then will shared a relaxed group dinner at that hour or be free to explore the local gastronomy.
+Afterward head to your room or enjoy conversation until you’re ready for bed.
 If you would like to go to Mass, let us know and we will give you times and locations of nearby churches.

 Why is payment made in Euros instead of US Dollars?